About the BScN (Arctic Nursing) Program

-The Arctic Nursing Program, developed collaboratively between Nunavut Arctic College and Dalhousie University, is a four year program that focuses on nursing in Nunavut.
-The degree is conferred by Dalhousie University.
-The program is designed to prepare graduates as entry-level practitioners to work in a variety of settings, to include: hospitals, long term care facilities and community based agencies.
-The curriculum emphasizes awareness and respect for Inuit culture and prepares nurses to be leaders in the health care system of Nunavut.
+Arctic Nursing, developed collaboratively by Nunavut Arctic College and Dalhousie University, is a 4-year degree program that focuses on nursing in Nunavut.
+Arctic Nursing is designed to prepare graduates for a career as entry-level practitioners in a variety of health care settings including hospitals, long-term care facilities and community-based agencies.

 Applicants wishing to apply to this program must:

-- Have an academic Grade 12, to include Math, Science and Inuktitut/English or have successfully completed the Pre-Nursing Program
+- hold a Grade 12 diploma with an overall average of 70 %, including Math, Science, and English, or have successfully completed the Pre-Nursing Program

 Applicants must submit the following:

-- Letter of interest indicating why applicant is interested in the nursing program
+- a letter of intent indicating why you are interested in the Nursing program

 - Community Health Nursing